Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

 The link provided here, will be the Sign-In form redirection URL.
-Note, that I'm using Gin here as my router services this is an http.Handler by default.

 Registration
 ============

-So what now?
-How do we actually get to the registration / login part of this?
-How does this all fit together?
-With Google, after you got the token, you can construct an authenticated Google HTTP Client.
+With Google, after you got the token, you can construct an authorised Google HTTP Client which let's you call Google related services and retrieve information about the user.

 Getting the Client
 ------------------